nrs-org/novelslop/content/vol_01/chap_07.typ

   Seeing the overjoyed look on Mona's face, Uta felt a little happy, too.

-  "Well, if you love idols so much, you are free to talk with me about it, too.
+  "Well, if you love idols so much, you are free to talk with me about it, too."
-  Though I don't have much time to spare, you should feel welcome to talk with me anytime."

   "While we are at it, why don't we become friends?"
 Mikoto joined in the conversation, "Would you mind if I call you Mona?"

+  Mikoto glanced at Mona with a kind smile.

   "I'm okay with anything, really..."

   "Great, then that's decided!
-See you later this afternoon, I'd like to talk more to you, Mona."
+See you later this afternoon, I'd like to talk more to you, Mona.
+But now, we gotta get some food for lunch."

   "Uhm- see you then."

   Uta and Mikoto then headed to the cafeteria to get their lunch meals.
-There was about 15 minutes left in the lunch break, plenty of time for them to get something to eat.
+There was about 15 minutes left in the lunch break, plenty of time for them to get something to eat, but not enough to return to the classroom and have lunch with Mona.

   Mona, finally left alone, opened her lunch box, while the memories of her previous interaction still lingered in her mind.